Bandwidth/bandwidth.github.io/voice/bxml/verbs/playAudio.md

 {% method %}
 ## XML: `<PlayAudio>`
 The PlayAudio verb is used to play an audio file in the call.
 The URL of an audio file should be included in the body of the `<PlayAudio>` tag.
 If a relative URL is given, it is resolved relative to the endpoint that returned the BXML.

+Audio is cached according to [RFC 7234](https://tools.ietf.org/html/rfc7234).
+Our system may cache your media up to the value of the response's `Cache-Control` header's `max-age` directive, or, if none is present, until the time given in an `Expires` header.
+In either case, our system may always cache for a shorter amount of time or not cache at all.
+If no `Cache-Control` or `Expires` header is set on the response, media will not be cached.

 ### Attributes